-- Support Through Court provide practical and emotional assistance (see page 25). - Some clinics on the LawWorks Clinics Network may be able to assist regarding civil claims (see page 23). - Advocate may be able to find a pro bono barrister to help with a civil matter (see page 27). - Also see the other civil/business pro bono schemes on pages 29 to 32.
+- Support Through Court provide practical and emotional assistance (page 25). - Some clinics on the LawWorks Clinics Network may be able to assist regarding civil claims (page 23). - Advocate may be able to find a pro bono barrister to help with a civil matter (page 27). - Other civil/business pro bono schemes on pages 29 to 32.